Handbook on Assessment at Duke

 Director of Undergraduate Studies and/or Assessment Liaison

-• Identify your designated liaison from among the staff in the Office of Assessment.[1]
-Schedule initial one-on-one consultation to discuss plans for the assessment of teaching and learning in your program.
+• Connect with the Office of University Assessment to schedule an initial one-on-one consultation to discuss plans for the assessment of teaching and learning in your program.

 • Obtain and review assessment feedback from the previous year’s Department Assessment Portfolio (DAP).